heerasridhar/F-test-and-Feature-selection/README.md

 Task B:

-Use the above selected genes as the features, train the four classifiers
+The above selected genes as the features are used to train the four classifiers

-a: SVM linear kernel
+a.
+SVM linear kernel
-b: linear regression
+b.linear regression
-c: KNN (k=3)
+c.KNN (k=3)
-d: centroid method
+d.centroid method

 Task C:

-Use trained classifiers to predict the class labels of data instances provided in GenomeTestX.txt There are total 10 data instances.
+Used the trained classifiers to predict the class labels of data instances provided in GenomeTestX.txt There are total 10 data instances.